ebeneliason/acetate/README.md

 1. Build and run your app in the Playdate Simulator.
 2. Press the `D` key on your keyboard to enter debug mode.
-3. Use `,` (`<`) and `.` (`>`) to cycle through individual sprites.
+3. Use `,` (`<`) and `.` (`>`) to cycle through sprites (hold `SHIFT` to cycle through
+   sprites of the same class as the currently focused sprite).
-4. Refer to the list of [keyboard shortcuts](#keyboard-shortcuts) below for additional options.
+4. Refer to the list of [keyboard shortcuts](#keyboard-shortcuts) for additional options.

+Out of the box, you can see the following information for each sprite:

+- class name
+- size and position
+- bounding box
+- center point
+- collision rect
+- orientation orb

+You can also easily display additional information and visualizations unique to your sprites.
 Read on to learn how to implement custom debug drawing for your sprite classes and customize the debug string displayed as you cycle through them in debug mode.

-### Implementing Custom Debug Drawing for Your Sprites
+### Customizing Debug Drawing for Your Sprites

 Acetate provides several debug visualizations out-of-the-box, which are suitable for showing basic properties common to most sprites.
 However, you may want to visualize custom properties